Definition

 - Implementing FAQ schema to reinforce question-answer relationships.

-- Keeping content fresh—Google favors recently updated pages, and 76.4% of ChatGPT citations draw from content updated within 30 days, reflecting a broader freshness preference across AI systems.
+- Keeping content fresh—Google favors recently updated pages, and a large share of ChatGPT citations in industry studies draw from content updated within 30 days, reflecting a broader freshness preference across AI systems.

 For businesses focused on AI visibility, snippet optimization delivers compounding value.
 The same clear structure and authoritative content that wins position zero also makes your content easier for AI models to parse, quote, and cite—creating a feedback loop where traditional SERP success reinforces AI discoverability.